Citrus and Fruit Tree Catalogue

 Apples

+This year we are only offering trees that we have propagated ourselves from our best varieties.
 We don’t have many of the common commercial varieties of apples here, as many are susceptible to black spot and need a regular spray programme.
-The ones in this catalogue are selected especially for disease resistance and flavour.
+These ones are selected especially for disease resistance and flavour.
 Apples are generally self fertile, but fruit set will improve if cross pollination occurs.
 Often a neighbour’s tree will do, but crab apples make wonderful pollinators.

 TypePriceRootstockRipensPollinatorQualitiesOtherBuyhf:att:pa_how-long